laktak/tome/README.md

     echo "$<<foo>"

-If you want a temporary scratch pad press `<tmux-prefix> P`.
+On tmux: if you want a temporary scratch pad press `<tmux-prefix> P`.
 It is also a good idea to paste commands here instead of directly into the terminal.

 When you want multiple playbooks in a project just prefix them with `.playbook-`, e.g. `.playbook-db.sql` with the correct extension to get syntax highlighting.

 ## Requirements

-- tmux
 - vim or neovim
 - any REPL, e.g. bash, a database client, etc.
+- tmux optional (but recommended)

 ## Installation